The Official WebSite of David Saks - Online Since 1999

 David Cleve Saks may seem docile, mysterious and different on first impression.

-However, he is a remarkable man.
-Saks is highly independent and self-sufficient.
+However, David is a remarkable man.
+He is highly independent and self-sufficient.

 His exceptional intelligence, sense of humor and wisdom are quickly noticed upon interaction with him.